Taranjot13/Blog-Page/README.md

 # Blog-Page
-A HTML, CSS, Javascript project on blog page.
+A HTML, CSS project on blog page.